crpark64/simple-dns-proxy/README.md

 By using this custom DNS server, I was able to connect a specific domain to a specific IP (my personal web server in my case).

+If there is no DNS information, you will receive an address from Google's DNS.
+You can also get it from another DNS server.
+(The default when there is no address is the Google DNS server.)

 Python 3.6